This post contains affiliate links.

 Instructions

-5. Pour in the chicken broth (reserving 1/4 cup and setting aside), coconut aminos, salt, lime juice and white pepper (if using).
-Simmer for about 10 minutes to combine the flavors.
+3. Pour in the chicken broth (reserving 1/4 cup and setting aside), coconut aminos, lime, chili sauce if using and more salt and pepper to taste.
+Add the pork back and simmer for about 10 minutes to combine the flavors.

 Notes